Caterpillar Inc.

 GOAL

-With the support of my incredible team and mentors, I was able to gradually familiarize myself with CAT Digital.
-They guided me through Caterpillar's design principles and introduced me to new techniques, such as auto-layout, scrum, and component-based design, all of which have helped me grow as a designer.
+My team and mentors guided me through Caterpillar's design principles and introduced me to new techniques, such as auto-layout, scrum, and component-based design, all of which have allowed me to make more efficent and flexible designs.

-Additionally, my own research into CAT's products and tools had given me a better understand their users' needs, allowing me to design solutions that can support and enhance their experiences.
+My own research into Cat's products and tools, and in collaboration with the UX Research team, had given me a better understand their users' needs, allowing me to design solutions that can support and enhance their experiences.

 Target Audience